-Controls: External paint colours Internal alterations Tree controls Victorian Heritage Register Incorporated Plans Outbuildings and fences exemptions Prohibited uses may be permitted Aboriginal Heritage Place
+Controls: External paint colours Internal Tree controls

+alterations

+Victorian Heritage Incorporated Outbuildings and fences

+Register Plans exemptions

+Prohibited uses may Aboriginal

+be permitted Heritage Place

 Statement of Significance

 What is significant?

 The property at 3 Lansell Road, Toorak (otherwise known as Umina) is significant.
 Specifically, the form, scale and detailing of the Victorian era Italianate villa is of local significance, as is the mature white oak (Quercus alba) tree, curved return driveway and formal garden situated to the south of the property.
 Later alterations and additions to the property, including the secondary wings at the rear (west elevation) connected by a central corrugated metal flat roof, the two-storey face brown brick extension at the north-west corner, and the two-storey extension with a gabled roof at the south-west corner, are not significant.
 The 1968 south wing extension comprising a two-storey structure with a hipped roof is also not significant.